Key takeaways

 Natural alternatives to Entresto

-According to the Journal of the American College of Cardiology, natural alternatives are not included in the standard treatment for heart failure.
-However, there are natural remedies that can be used along with standard treatment for heart failure.
-It’s important that people with heart failure consult with their healthcare provider or cardiologist before starting any natural remedies.
+Natural alternatives are not included in the standard treatment for heart failure.
+However, there are natural remedies that can be used along with—but not in place of—standard treatment for heart failure.
+It’s important that people with heart failure consult with their healthcare provider or cardiologist for medical advice before starting any natural remedies.
 This is especially important because some natural remedies may interact with prescription heart failure medications or may not be appropriate for certain medical conditions.

 Carnitine

 Also called L-carnitine, this nutrient is naturally made in the body and is involved in fatty acid metabolism for the body to make energy.
-There is evidence that L-carnitine given as a supplement helps with relief of heart failure including improvement of energy metabolism in cardiomyocytes (heart muscle cells), which may contribute to the improvement of clinical symptoms and cardiac function.
+There is some evidence that L-carnitine given as a supplement helps with the relief of heart failure, including improvement of energy metabolism in cardiomyocytes (heart muscle cells), which may contribute to the improvement of clinical symptoms and cardiac function.

 Magnesium

-Magnesium is an important mineral that people get from their diets, however, some people may benefit from additional magnesium supplementation.
+Magnesium is an important mineral that people get from their diets; however, some people may benefit from additional magnesium supplementation.
 Due to the nature of the condition, many people with congestive heart failure are deficient in magnesium.
-There is evidence that magnesium likely improves outcomes in people with congestive heart failure by preventing ventricular arrhythmias (a type of abnormal heart rhythm).
+There is evidence that magnesium may improve outcomes in people with congestive heart failure by preventing ventricular arrhythmias (a type of abnormal heart rhythm).

 Coenzyme Q10